NES107/LW3-v0.1/README.md

 3) Homework's mark also as additional student can be dynamically added
 4) Final points are calculated according the formula for average and median values
 5) Function to randomize homework and exam marks
+6) The results are represented in a table

 Dynamic memory allocation was implemented by vector object means.
 Array is left in undynamic state (the work is still in progress).